Testing Imprecise Hypotheses

-Let's upper bound $|g|$ Hence, we have that By \zcref{lemma:linear_upperbound}, we get Furthermore, by \zcref{lemma:derivative_bound}, it follows that Thus, Using the fact that $\alpha \geq 1-C/L$, see \eqref{eq:alpha_lb}, we get that Furthermore, the above condition reduces to Consequently by \eqref{eq:set} This implies that the solutions of the primal problem $M_1(\epsilon_0,L)$ \eqref{eq:Mpepsilon} satisfy in addition to match $L$ moments and be supported on $[-1,1]$.
+Let's upper bound $|g|$ Hence, we have that By Lemma \ref{lemma:linear_upperbound}, we get Furthermore, by Lemma \ref{lemma:derivative_bound}, it follows that Thus, Using the fact that $\alpha \geq 1-C/L$, see \eqref{eq:alpha_lb}, we get that Furthermore, the above condition reduces to Consequently by \eqref{eq:set} This implies that the solutions of the primal problem $M_1(\epsilon_0,L)$ \eqref{eq:Mpepsilon} satisfy in addition to match $L$ moments and be supported on $[-1,1]$.

 \end{proof}